GAME RESULTGame Result

 FW 11 Daisuke Nakamori

-The match results are evenly split!?
+The match record is evenly split!?

 This season's head-to-head record is 1 win and 1 loss, and furthermore, last year (as Tokyo Gas FC) was also 1 win and 1 loss, showing that Yamagata has always played an evenly matched battle with Tokyo.
 In the 1st round, they suffered a humiliating extra-time victory goal shutout loss (0-1) at home (4/11, Nishigaoka), but in the 2nd round, they won away (5/23, Yamagata Prefecture) (2-1), resulting in a balanced head-to-head record with a goal difference of ±0.
 From these numbers, a close battle is expected in today's match.
 For Tokyo, who suffered a shutout loss to Niigata in their home game two weeks ago (8/1), they definitely want to avoid a consecutive home loss in Edogawa.
 They are currently in the midst of a battle with the top-ranked Kawasaki Frontale, so this is a must-win match.